 Vin Diesel is often derided for his stiff acting and over abundance of mumble growls, but for our money (and yours, apparently) he's one of the best things going on big screens right now, thanks in no small part to his spot-on portrayal as Groot.
 Sure, he only has one line and does all his work offset behind a microphone while presumedly wearing sweatpants, but damn if he doesn't act the heck out of “I am Groot.”
 To achieve such a fine performance, he recorded Groot's indelible catchphrase for the first Guardians of the Galaxy over 1,000 times to get the right intonation for every occasion.

-In a rare feat, Diesel also dubbed the voice work for his character in nearly every foreign rendition of the film, performing “I am Groot” in at least 15 different languages, including Russian, Mandarin, Spanish, Portuguese, Kazakh, Japanese, German, and French.
+In a rare feat, Diesel also dubbed the voice work for his character in nearly every foreign rendition of the film, performing “I am Groot” in at least 15 different languages (six for the film's international premieres, and the rest for its DVD release), including Russian, Mandarin, Spanish, Portuguese, Kazakh, Japanese, German, and French.
 Yo soy Groot.
 Je suis Groot.
 Ich bin Groot. Я ЕСТЬ ГРУТ.
 Can you say them all?

 Yes, the famously deep-toned Diesel once again provides all of Groot's dialogue, despite the fact that the character is now an infant and as such speaks like one.
 In fact, James Gunn has gone on record as saying that they did very little electronic audio tweaking to Vin's performance in post-production, because Diesel so perfectly nailed doing a childlike, high register.
 Does Baby Groot seem a little less adorable when you realize it's actually a 49-year-old grown man making those sounds?
 Not one bit.